oc4tche/doenerium6969-undualhooked/README.md

 <br>

 <i>
-## important to know!!
+Important to know about the old doener
-1. if u dont have steam client installed on ur pc the stealer wont work (that why vm's dont work)
+1. if you dont have steam client installed on your pc the stealer wont work (that why virtual machine's dont work).
-2. if u want the crypto clipper feature | open the stub.js with txt or whatever;  press "ctrl" + "f" and past this "base32" decrypt the encoded value and replace with ur adresses
+2. if you want the crypto clipper feature | open the stub.js with txt or whatever, press "ctrl" + "f" and past this "base32" decrypt the encoded value and replace it with your adresses.

-thats it for now.
 </i>

 ## 🌐 〢 Content